nccshecodes/shecodes-2020/src/posts/2018-10-09/from-night-owl-to-lark.md

 Ada Lovelace Day is the perfect marker to kick off a new regime.
 I went to bed early last night which was easy given how exhausted I feel.
 Sure enough, 5.30am and I'm flicking on the kettle for a morning cuppa.
 This feels good and I sail through an hour's work on the laptop, fixing some problems for yesterday's work that I just didn't spot.
 High five!

-{% imageShortcode 'src/posts/2018-10-09/commuter-underground-hell.jpg', 'a crowded entrance to the Northern Line underground at London Bridge', 'break-left' %}
+{% image 'src/posts/2018-10-09/commuter-underground-hell.jpg', 'a crowded entrance to the Northern Line underground at London Bridge', 'break-left' %}

 I yell at the kids to turf them out of their beds and into the shower.
 Confident that they'll be ready in time to catch the school bus I can leave early and miss the 'school run mum' hell that traps me for half an hour every day.
 The car park is still pretty quiet and I can bag a prime spot.
 Sorted.
 Then the great British Rail network hits me.
 Oooof.
 The next train due for Charing Cross is cancelled.
 In response, a packed platform bundles onto the stationary train.
 Suddenly this new regime feels like a really shit board game.
 The train is packed and it's standing room only.
 Move back 4 spaces.
 The underground doesn't help either.